A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two: Proof of the Main Theorem

 Once again by using Theorem \ref{thm2}, we get,

-Therefore, we conclude that the Dirichlet type space $D(\mu)$ coincides with de Branges-Rovnyak space $H(B)$ with $B=(b_1,b_2)$ and $b_j=\displaystyle\frac{p_j}{q}$, $j=1,2.$ \end{proof} These computations lead to the proof of the main theorem of this paper.
+Therefore, we conclude that the Dirichlet-type space $D(\mu)$ coincides with de Branges-Rovnyak space $H(B)$ with equality of norms where $B=(b_1,b_2)$ and $b_j=\displaystyle\frac{p_j}{q}$, $j=1,2.$ \end{proof} These computations lead to the proof of the main theorem of this paper.
 We consider $M_z$ on the above $D(\mu)$ and claim that its Cauchy dual is not subnormal.\\